Last Updated on

 What to Expect After a Miscarriage

-It will take you a few weeks or a month or more to recover from a miscarriage.
+It can take you a few weeks or a month or more to recover from a miscarriage.
 Some women may take longer to recover.
 You will be drained both physically and emotionally.
 Post-miscarriage, here’s what your body and mind will go through:

 1. Effects on Your Physical Health

-- After a miscarriage, you will experience discomfort and bleed more than usual.
-The bleeding will be similar to menstrual bleeding and may last for a week or more, since the foetus will be detached from the uterine lining.
+- After a miscarriage, you might experience discomfort and bleed more than usual.
+The bleeding will be similar to menstrual bleeding and may last for a week or more since the foetus will be detached from the uterine lining.
 The duration of the bleeding will also depend on the type of a miscarriage, i.e., whether it was a medical or a surgical miscarriage.
 In case it lasts for more than two weeks, you should consult your doctor.

 - You may notice spotting or light bleeding post a miscarriage.

 - Your normal period will resume 3-6 weeks after the miscarriage, depending on your menstrual cycle.